The first half year of operation in retrospect: the staff forms, education is in need, COVID turbulence

 Thanks to your great support, the medical health centre in Bekoko opened its doors to patients on 22 January.

+The employees, all from the region, have developed into a well-coordinated team in the first few months.
+Two doctors, two nurses, a nursing assistant, a laboratory technician, two administrative staff and a Nightwatch/Gardener – this team takes care of the patients reliably, professionally and very motivated.
 As soon as the staff became familiar with the laboratory equipment and the new working environment, the COVID-19 virus presented the entire health center with new challenges.
 From that moment on, the focus was on awareness campaigns and training to slow the spread of the virus.
 More on this but later in this newsletter.
+Below are the key figures for the last 6 months:

 • 425 patients visited the health centre.